thefrontside/frontside.com/src/blog/2022-01-24-backstage-with-vscode.md

 However, onboarding can be especially challenging for [Backstage](https://backstage.io/) because it is a full-stack application.
 Developing a Backstage-based Developer Portal requires having a recent version of Node.js, Yarn, and PostgreSQL running on the developer's machine.
 These are relatively easy to install on macOS and Linux but can be challenging on Windows, especially for someone new to the Node.js ecosystem.

-At Frontside, we've had success improving onboarding by using [DevContainers](https://code.visualstudio.com/docs/remote/containers), which spins up a docker-based local environment with all the dependencies that a project needs.
+At Frontside, we've had success improving onboarding by using [dev containers](https://code.visualstudio.com/docs/remote/containers), which spins up a docker-based local environment with all the dependencies that a project needs.

-DevContainers have a CLI called [devcontainer-cli](https://code.visualstudio.com/docs/remote/devcontainer-cli) you can use to open the container from the command line.
+Dev containers has a CLI called [devcontainer-cli](https://code.visualstudio.com/docs/remote/devcontainer-cli) you can use to open the container from the command line.
 It will open in VSCode, which uses [Remote Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to create a smooth integration.

 For the most part, running dev containers inside VSCode feels like the application is running on your machine.
 Once you've added dev containers to your project, there’s a clear pathway to adopting GitHub Codespaces, which [makes onboarding even easier](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/).